Award ceremony

 The Tyrolean author Felix Mitterer, who was awarded the "Lifetime Achievement" Nestroy, was greeted with a long standing ovation.
 The touching laudatory speech (see above) was given by the artistic director of the "Steudltenn" theater festival, Hakon Hirzenberger.
 The ORF III Audience Award, presented by ZIB lady Nadja Bernhard and culture man Peter Fässlacher, went to "Conchita" Tom Neuwirth for his portrayal of Archduke Ludwig Viktor in the play "Luziwuzi" at Vienna's Rabenhof Theater.

-There was a very special Nestroy at the end: a miniature one for the shortest acceptance speech.
-Karin Beier won it for her really succinct words after the Nestroy for the best performance in the German-speaking world ("Anthropolis I-V", Deutsches Schauspielhaus Hamburg).
-Conclusion: A thoroughly humorous Nestroy, but one that would benefit from a sharpening of the cabbage-and-turnip categories.
+There was a very special Nestroy at the end: one in miniature for the shortest acceptance speech.
+It was won by director Karin Beier for her really succinct words after the Nestroy for the best performance in the German-speaking world ("Anthropolis I-V", Deutsches Schauspielhaus Hamburg).
+Conclusion: a thoroughly humorous Nestroy, but one that would benefit from a sharpening of the cabbage-and-turnip categories.

 This article has been automatically translated,